Antti/rust-rabbitmq/Readme.md

 rust-rabbitmq
 =============

+## I recommend using: [https://github.com/Antti/rust-amqp] instead of this project.

 rust-rabbitmq is a rust binding to [librabbitmq-c]

 I'm very new to rust, and this is my "hello world" lib.